-It also allows for improvement and a peak in overall performance, as the comfort and suitability of the bike allows riders to go faster, quicker.
+It also allows for improvement and a peak in overall performance, as the comfort and suitability of the bike allow riders to go faster, quicker.

 The experience of the person doing your fitting is integral to whether you get the proper equipment, as techniques and theories for excellent performance vary from person to person.

-Getting Integrated in Cycling; Finding Cyclists around you:
+Getting Integrated into Cycling; Finding Cyclists around you

 Finding a local cycling community may be the competitive edge you need to perfect your niche and improve your performance.
 This also gives you the opportunity to get criticism that you couldn’t see yourself, by virtue of having more seasoned athletes around you, to provide feedback.

 More importantly, find athletes that are better than you to train with and learn from.
 Having an active and friendly cycling community will help you to build on your craft, and make training more enjoyable.